earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 echo "Success"
 ~~~

 And additionally, I need to make sure my `+test-deps` container has `grpcurl` installed.
-There are lots of ways to get `grpcurl` into my alpine base image, but the way I did it was just copy it from the official grpcurl alpine image into my `test-deps` image:
+There are lots of ways to get `grpcurl` into my alpine base image, but the way I did it was to just copy it from the official grpcurl alpine image into my `test-deps` image:

 ~~~{.diff caption="Earthfile"}
 + grpcurl: